HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 We will need to create new address spaces for VPN and Gateway:

-1. Go to Azure Management Portal > Network > Configure.
+1. Go to Azure Management Portal > Network > gwab2014-[your initials here]-we-vnet > Configure.
-2. Under point-to-site connectivity check the "Configure Point-to-site connectivity"-box.
+2. Under point-to-site connectivity check the "Configure point-to-site connectivity"-box.
-3. Click on the "Add address space"-button under your DEV-subnet.
+3. Click on the "Add address space"-button under "virtual network address spaces" and your DEV-subnet.
 4. Provide the following details for VPN- and Gateway-subnets:
 	1. Starting IP: 10.0.9.0
 	2. CIDIR: /24 (251)